React Tutorial

 const todos = response.docs

-In short, this is indexing the database by the date
+In short, this is indexing the ledger by the date

 field, and will ignore any documents that don't have a date